-"The contribution of aviation to the climate change is relatively small with approximately 2% of all anthropogenic CO2-emissions.
+"The contribution of aviation to the climate change is relatively small with approximately 2-3% of all anthropogenic CO2-emissions.
 However, aviation is expected to grow with increasing demand of mobility.

-Flughafen Zürich recognizes the need for a comprehensive climate protection, aiming at limiting global warming well below 2°C and has goals and measures in place that go beyond the Swiss commitment under the Paris Climate Agreement.
+Flughafen Zürich recognizes the need for a comprehensive climate protection, aiming at limiting global warming at 1.5°C and has goals and measures in place that go beyond the Swiss commitment under the Paris Climate Agreement.